No China fears here: U.S. funds bet big on IMAX's giant screens

-NEW YORK (Reuters) - U.S. fund managers, hoping that a bit of Hollywood magic goes a long way in China, have been rushing to invest in IMAX Corp, best known for enormous movie screens.
+NEW YORK, Oct 7 (Reuters) - U.S. fund managers, hoping that a bit of Hollywood magic goes a long way in China, have been rushing to invest in IMAX Corp, best known for enormous movie screens.

 Prospects for growth in China, alongside upcoming releases of expected blockbusters that include new “Star Wars” films this year and next, prompted 62 funds, including Lord Abbett, Marsico, and Wells Fargo, to add shares of the company to their portfolios in their most recent quarter, according to Morningstar data.